yikuan8/Transformers-VQA/README.md

 ### USAGE

+We provide an interactive example of fine-tuning your customized dataset using Google Colab.
+[Colab Notebook]

-Following is an example of fine-tuning VQA 2.0 dataset.
+Following is another example of fine-tuning VQA 2.0 dataset on a linux server.

 **0**.
 Clone our repo.